BHFDSC/documentation/docs/dataset_overview/dataset_coverage_plot.md

 </a>

 ## Footnotes
+### GDPPR
+The fainter lines preceding the solid lines for GDPPR indicate the complexities in the date coverage.
+GDPPR only includes individuals with active, current registrations at participating practices (97.5%) who were alive on or born after 1 November 2019.
+GDPPR also only includes a subset of ~40,000 (out of >900,000) SNOMED-CT codes that were deemed relevant to pandemic planning and research with some time-based cut-offs applied.
+That is, GDPPR typically includes all historical records for code clusters relating to diagnoses, whereas medication use, measurements (except BMI), and screening/programme code clusters are only available from 2 years before the individual was first included in GDPPR with the earliest data being available being May 2018.
+Please see the [GDPPR Data Insight page]({% link docs/dataset_insights/gdppr.md %}) for further information.

 ### HES A&E
 Officially, the HES A&E dataset ended with the 2019/2020 financial year (in March 2020) with the Emergency Care Data Set (ECDS) taking over, but up until the April 2025 data provisioning the HES A&E dataset was being updated for historical continuity.
 NHS England have confirmed that this will no longer be the case going forward, and instead researchers will now have to make use of ECDS for the most recent data.
 Although ECDS officially started in in 2018, it is worth noting that the coverage does not look to be complete until April 2020 when it took over from HES A&E.